SalomePlatform/adao/doc/en/theory.rst

 estimate: particular optimization methods are always embedded in data assimilation algorithms.
 Optimization methods can be seen in ADAO as a way to extend data assimilation applications.
-They will be introduced this way in the section `Going further in the state estimation by optimization methods`_, but they are far more general and can be used without data assimilation concepts.
+They will be introduced this way in the section :ref:`section_theory_optimization`, but they are far more general and can be used without data assimilation concepts.

 Two main types of applications exist in data assimilation, which are covered by the same formalism: **fields reconstruction** (see `Fields reconstruction or